Master of Science (BioSciences)

 An amazing research experience

-You could find yourself on a boat studying marine ecosystems in Port Phillip Bay or maybe even the Great Barrier Reef, or trapping and relocating one of Australia’s endangered animals.
+You could find yourself on a boat studying marine ecosystems in the Great Barrier Reef, or trapping and relocating one of Australia’s endangered animals.

 Or maybe you’ll run metabolomics experiments on one of our multi-million-dollar research platforms at the Bio21 Molecular Science and Biotechnology Institute.